Chevron B17 car-by-car histories

 Paul Mawson (Newcastle, Staffordshire) had raced a Jomo hillclimb car until an accident in 1975.
 He reappeared in 1976 with a Chevron "B17/35", indicating a Chevron B17 that had been upgraded in some way to partly Chevron B35 specification.
 Mawson raced the car in the 1600cc hillclimb class until 1979 at least, reportedly changing his name to Paul Williams some time around 1977.
 After the 1979 season, Williams sold the car to Guido Van Acker in Belgium, who raced the car in the Belgian hill climb championship in 1980.
 Guido then sold the car to France and had no further contact with it.

-In addition to the above, an unknown Chevron B17 was driven by Stefano Zanetta.
+In addition to the above, unknown Chevron B17s were driven by Stefano Zanetta and Jeff Marsh.

 We are indebted to Mike Faloon, Archivist for the 1000cc F3 Historic Racing Association, for information on the current whereabouts of many of these cars.
-The 1000cc F3 race results referenced here are based in large part on the ground-breaking work of the Formula One Register, and many of the chassis numbers were originally identified by FOR partner Duncan Rabagliati.
-Our immense gratitude for the work of the FOR cannot be expressed too often.
-Thanks also to Steve Wilkinson, Chris Townsend, Richard Page, Brian Speake, Alan Brown, Ted Walker, Bryan Miller and Michael Oliver.
+The 1000cc F3 race results referenced here are largely based on the ground-breaking work of the Formula One Register, and many of the chassis numbers were initially identified by FOR partner Duncan Rabagliati.
+Our immense gratitude for the efforts of the FOR cannot be expressed too often.
+Thanks also to Steve Wilkinson, Chris Townsend, Richard Page, Brian Speake, Alan Brown, Ted Walker, Bryan Miller, Michael Oliver, John Lambert and Jonathan Sharp.

 These histories last updated on .